TheAlgorithms/C-Plus-Plus/README.md

 * Put comments in your code.
 * Avoid **struct**.
 Instead use the **class** keyword.
 * Add some test cases in the main-function.
-* Can suggest any change in present algorithms(if needed).
+* Suggestions for present algorithms are welcome.